4 things that actually motivate employees

 Kindness & appreciation – Not needing to have a work face”

 Being a part of a team where one feels “psychologically safe” is essential in order to build engaged and high performing teams.
 At a glance, many team leads may think that their team has achieved this but it’s evident that many struggle to do so.
 Few feel safe enough to share what they are worried about openly and without consequences.
-To build engaged and high performing teams we as managers need to focus on building teams where it is okay to talk about the sad and messy things that are a natural part of life, regardless of it being work-related or private.
+To build engaged, motivated and high performing teams we as managers need to focus on building teams where it is okay to talk about the sad and messy things that are a natural part of life, regardless of it being work-related or private.

 Taking care of each other, praise team members’ efforts and creating an open environment is essential for build long term commitment and for driving employee engagement.
 Recognition has been found in multiple studies to be more important than higher salaries in promoting employee loyalty, and another great thing is that it’s free.